krazydanny/laravel-repository/README.md

 Repository Events
 -----------------

-An observer can also be attached to the repository in order to listen some useful repository-level events.
+An observer can also be attached repositories in order to listen some useful repository-level events.

 ```php
 app( UserRepository::class )->observe( new YourUserRepositoryObserver );